apache/whimsy/DOCKER.md

       This is because some Gems have native code, and the bundler versions are unlikely to be the same.
 * `cd` into that directory
-* `git clone git@github.com:apache/whimsy.git` OR
+* `git clone git@github.com:apache/whimsy.git` OR \
-* `git clone https://github.com/apache/whimsy.git` (whichever works best for you)
+  `git clone https://github.com/apache/whimsy.git` (whichever works best for you)
-* `cp whimsy/config/whimsy.template .whimsy`
+* `cp whimsy/config/whimsy.template .whimsy`\
-* edit the `.whimsy` file as per its comments
+  edit the `.whimsy` file as per its comments
 * Create the file `.bash_aliases` if required - this will be picked up by the root user There is a sample template `whimsy/config/bash_aliases.template` to get you started
 * `mkdir apache2_logs` if required - this will be used for the server logs (makes it easier to review them)
 * `cd whimsy`
 * Start Docker if necessary: `$ open [~]/Applications/Docker.app`
 * `rake docker:update` # this runs docker:build and updates any Gems
-* If you are using a local copy of SVN, you will need to start the server and run `rake svn:update` from a shell
+* If you are using a local copy of SVN, you will need to start the server and run `rake svn:update` from a shell on the container\
-* Otherwise you can run `rake svn:update` externally
+  Otherwise you can run `rake svn:update` externally
 * `rake docker:up` # This prompts for LDAP Bind password
 * visit `http://localhost:1999/` in your favorite browser